cognitedata/cognite-sdk-python/docs/source/core_data_model.rst

     Unit conversion is implemented in the Datapoints APIs with the parameters `target_unit` and `target_unit_system` in the retrieve methods below.
 It is only the use of these arguments that is in alpha.
-Using the methods below without this arguments is stable.
+Using the methods below without these arguments is stable.

     Thus, breaking changes may occur without further notice, see :ref:`appendix-alpha-beta-features` for more information.